Kei te mihi atu te whanau a Te Putanga Ki Te Ao Matauranga ki nga akonga no tawahi.

 The Albany Campus provides mobility parking close to the Library entrance, ramp access, automatic doors, accessible toilets and a lift to all five floors.
 There is a Disability Study Room on Level 2 of the Library which has disability computer equipment.
 This room has swipe card access and students with disabilities are encouraged to contact the Campus' Disability Coordinator (whose office is on Level 3 of the Library) to request access.
 For more information, please see The Library for People With Disabilities.

-The print collection at the Albany Campus Library primarily supports papers and courses taught at the Albany Campus.
+The print collection at the Albany Campus Library primarily supports courses taught at the Albany Campus.

 For more information please visit The Library for Distance Students.

-The Centre for Teaching and Learning (CTL) is now located in the Library on Level 3.
-The centre has learning consultants that provide one-on-one consultations with students and also workshops on the following:
+The Centre for Teaching and Learning (CTL) is located in the Library.
+They have writing consultants at the Service Point on Level 2 that students can drop in and see for 15 minutes at a time.
+The centre also has learning consultants that provide more indepth one-on-one consultations with students, and workshops on the following:

 Information is also available about Information Technology Services (ITS) computing labs on the Albany campus.

 Massey University’s Wireless Networking Service (free to staff and students) is available throughout the Library.
 More information is available on configuration and coverage from Massey University Wireless Networking Services.
-Printing is not available to wireless users.
+Printing is now available to wireless users.
+Please see ITS' mobile printing webpage for details.

 There is a mini theatre on Level 1 which groups can book to view audiovisual material for study/educational purposes.
 The theatre can seat 12 people and has a projector and DVD/video machine.
 All enquiries and bookings to be made at Information on Level 2.

 The Library has DVD and video players on Level 1 for individual viewing of audiovisual material.
-Headphones may be borrowed from the Desk on Level 2.
+Earphones may be purchased from the Service Point on Level 2.

-The Albany Campus Library has a microfiche/microfilm reader-printer located in the Archives Room on Level 1.
+The Albany Campus Library has a microfiche/microfilm reader-printer located on Level 1.
 You can save to a USB drive or your student network (H:) drive.
 For assistance, please ask at Information on Level 2.

 Snacks, such as muesli bars, and drinks with spill-proof lids are allowed.
 Hot and/or messy food is not permitted.
 Library staff will use their discretion in determining which food and drink are unsuitable.

-Lost property items are held at the Combined Services Desk for up to a month, after which they are collected by Security.
+Lost property items are held at the Combined Service Point for up to a month, after which they are collected by Security.

 When the Library is closed items can be returned through the after-hours slot to the left of the entrance.